abasirat/ud-tagger/README.md

 - keras

 # Performance
 The accuracy of the ud-tagger on the development sets of the corpus of universal dependencies.
-Individual tagging models are trained to predict each tag set.
+Individual tagging models, I-UPOS and I-DEPREL are trained individually, but joint tagging models, J-UPOS and J-DEPREL, are trained jointly.
+The columns D-UPOS and D-DEPREL show the difference between the accuracy obtained from joint and individual models.

 |corpus|I-UPOS|I-DEPREL|J-UPOS|J-DEPREL|D-UPOS|D-DEPREL|
 |------|-----|-----|-----|-----|-----|-----|